Skip to main content

 Summary

-The soil respiration FD chambers are fully automated, low-powered systems that measured soil surface CO2 efflux and ambient atmospheric CO2 concentrations using an eosGP CO2 gas analyzer and pumping system.
+The soil respiration FD chambers are fully automated, low-powered systems that measure soil surface CO2 efflux and ambient atmospheric CO2 concentrations using an eosGP CO2 gas analyzer and pumping system.
 Flux was calculated using the two CO2 values and a chamber-specific precalibrated constant.
 Two or three FD chambers were deployed at each site.

 This dataset includes 11 data files in comma separated values (*.csv) format.